augcog/OpenARK/documentation/Linux-build-instructions.md

 ## OpenARK CMAKE build instructions for Ubuntu 16.04:

 Due to the variety of distributions and packaging tools available, we will only provide detailed step-by-step build instructions for *Ubuntu 16.04* using `apt-get`.
-However, the steps below (installing OpenCV, installing PCL, installing RealSense SDK, building OpenARK) should be similar for any Linux distribution.
+However, the steps below should be similar for any Linux distribution.

 ### Preliminaries